Many guys start NoFap for the benefits they’ll get.

 These vitamins help your body function properly during physical activity and exercise that’s important for optimal muscle gain.

-Dairy products not only contain high-quality protein, but also a mixture of fast-digesting whey protein and slow-digesting casein protein.
+Dairy products contain high-quality protein and a mixture of fast-digesting whey protein and slow-digesting casein protein.

 But, not all dairy is created equal.

-For instance, Greek yogurt usually contains approximately double the amount of protein as routine yogurt.
+For instance, greek yogurt contains approximately double the amount of protein as routine yogurt.

-While Greek yogurt is a great snack anytime, eating it after a workout or before bed may be helpful due to its mixture of fast- and slow-digesting proteins.
+Greek yogurt is a great snack any time of day.
+But eating it after a workout or before bed may be helpful due to its mixture of fast and slow-digesting proteins.